whisthq/whist/main-webserver/README.md

 bash docker/local_deploy.sh
 ```

 If you encounter a "daemon not running" error, this likely means that Docker is not actually running.
 To fix this, try restarting your computer or opening the Docker desktop app; if the app opens successfully, then the issue should go away.
-You can optionally pass the argument `--use-dev-db`.
-Only do this if you absolutely need the dev db.
-Generally speaking, you should be able to recreate any resource on dev dbs in your ephemeral db.
-If you do this, please explain in `#webserver` why the ephemeral db did not meet your needs so we can improve it.

 Review `docker/docker-compose.yml` to see which ports the various services are hosted on.
 For example, `"7810:6379"` means that the Redis service, running on port 6379 internally, will be available on `localhost:7810` from the host machine.
 Line 25 of `docker-compose.yml` will tell you where the webserver itself is running.
 When you're done, end the containers with `bash docker/local_deploy.sh --down`.